AB-Gale/pythonstart/README.md

 **My first steps on Python and i hope i will succeed**
-# Heading 1 Here are some info about this project
+# Here are some info about this project
 Project aimed on leraning of basic fundamentals of Python

 **Lesson # 1**